OpenBB-finance/OpenBB/website/content/sdk/quickstart/installation.md

 conda activate obb
 ```

-The OpenBB SDK can be imported to a Jupyter Notebook or any code editor with, `from openbb_terminal.sdk import openbb` as explained in the [Structure of the SDK](/sdk/guides/basics/structure) and [Using the SDK](/sdk/guides/basics/using) guides.
-By following the above process, the [OpenBB Terminal](/terminal) is automatically included as well which can be ran by typing `openbb`.
+The OpenBB SDK can be imported to a Jupyter Notebook or any code editor with, `from openbb_terminal.sdk import openbb` as explained in the [How to use the SDK](https://docs.openbb.co/sdk/guides/basics) guides.
+By following the above process, the [OpenBB Terminal](https://docs.openbb.co/terminal) is automatically included as well which can be ran by typing `openbb`.